Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs: Experiments and Results

 We construct a balanced evaluation set consisting of 2,000 examples: 1,000 laundering transactions and 1,000 non-laundering transactions.
 While this does not reflect the class imbalance typically observed in real-world AML investigations, it enables a controlled evaluation of the model’s ability to distinguish suspicious patterns without being dominated by prior class frequencies.
 This design isolates the core reasoning capabilities of the LLM pipeline and ensures that performance metrics reflect meaningful classification behavior rather than dataset skew.
 Extending the evaluation to realistic, highly imbalanced distributions remains an important direction for future work.

-Each subgraph is serialized following the format described in Section 2.2 and embedded into the final prompt template described in Section 2.3.
+Each subgraph is serialized following the format described in Section~\ref{subsec:text-serialization} and embedded into the final prompt template described in Section~\ref{subsec:few-shot-prompting}.
 The prompt includes eight suspicious pattern examples and four non-suspicious examples, with task instructions asking the model to: (1) classify the subgraph as suspicious or not suspicious, and (2) list any observed money laundering patterns.
 We use the GPT-4o model accessed via the OpenAI API (temperature = 0).
 Each test sample is independently prompted with no carryover memory.

-\subsection{3.2 Sample Model Output}
+\subsection{Sample Model Output}

 Below we present a representative output generated by the LLM for a test subgraph classified as suspicious: